-39 The King's Fund: Future Trends, Demography, Ageing Populations
+55 The King's Fund: Future Trends, Demography, Ageing Populations

-$^{^{\}rm 40}$ British Heart Foundation, 2013: Economic costs of physical inactivity.
+56 British Heart Foundation, 2013: Economic costs of physical inactivity.

-41 IEA, 2017: Obesity and the Public Purse.
+57 IEA, 2017: Obesity and the Public Purse.

-42 NHS, 2015: "Britain: The fat man of Europe"
+58 NHS, 2015: "Britain: The fat man of Europe"

-43 Norfolk Community Foundation, 2016: New mental health and wellbeing 'match funding challenge' for Norfolk.
+59 Norfolk Community Foundation, 2016: New mental health and wellbeing 'match funding challenge' for Norfolk.

-The Protocol seeks for health professionals and town planners to work together to secure new healthcare facilities required as a result of development.
-To assist with such negotiations, appended to the Protocol is population modelling data to give an indication of future healthcare requirements for Norfolk.
-Based on each CCG area, projections are given on future demand for acute hospital beds, intermediate care beds, and the numbers of General Practitioners required.
-The population increases are modelled on low, medium and high scenarios for house-building rates, reflecting the uncertainty as to how economic conditions might affect the house-building industry in coming years.
+uncertainty as to how economic conditions might affect the house-building industry in coming years.
 The second appendix to the Protocol is a Health Planning Checklist that consists of six place-making themes.
-Use of the Checklist is not mandatory, it is simply made available to all practitioners as a convenient method to appraise development schemes in advance of, or at the point of, making a planning application.
+Use of the Checklist is not mandatory; it is simply made available to all practitioners as a convenient method to appraise development schemes in advance of, or at the point of, making a planning application.

-Agreement 18: The authorities agree to endorse Planning in Health: An Engagement Protocol Between Local Planning Authorities44, Public Health and Health Sector Organisations in Norfolk and undertake its commitments.
+Agreement 20: The authorities agree to endorse Planning in Health: An Engagement Protocol Between Local Planning Authorities60, Public Health and Health Sector Organisations in Norfolk and undertake its commitments.